Necronomicon (film): Whispers

-During a pursuit of a suspect known as "the Butcher", two Philadelphia police officers, Paul and Sarah, are arguing over their failed relationship and the coming baby.
+During pursuit of a suspect known as "the Butcher", two Philadelphia police officers, Paul and Sarah, are arguing over their failed relationship and the coming baby.
 The argument leads to a crash, flipping the cruiser upside down.
-Paul, having unbuckled his seat belt in the argument, is knocked out and dragged off by an unseen person.
-Sarah unbuckles herself, breaks the window and exits the vehicle.
+Paul is knocked out and dragged off by an unseen person.
+Sarah breaks the window and exits the vehicle.
 Unable to call for backup, she follows a blood trail alone.

-Inside the old warehouse, Sarah follows as Paul is taken down a service elevator.
-Sarah trips on a rope and falls through to the floor, saved from impact by the rope around her ankle.
-The rope breaks a second after, and as she gets up, she finds a man in glasses, Harold Benedict.
+Inside an old warehouse, Sarah follows as Paul is taken down a service elevator.
+Sarah finds a man, Harold Benedict.
 Insisting he is merely the landlord of the warehouse and the Butcher is a tenant, he offers to lead her to him.
 Downstairs, the two are shot at by Mrs. Benedict, a blind old woman.
-Sarah, sick of getting a run-around, takes the shotgun and orders the two to lead her to the Butcher.
-Mrs. Benedict indulges in gossip first, insisting she is not really Benedict's wife.
-She also claims the Butcher is from another dimension.
-While searching for the Butcher, Sarah makes her way to a cavern filled with bat-like creatures and other monstrosities, but the Benedicts pull the ladder from the hole, leaving Sarah trapped.
-As Sarah ventures through the cavern, she starts to become scared, even promising to keep her unborn child.
-She later sees Paul, but he has already been eaten by the bat-like creatures that inhabit the cavern.
+Sarah takes the shotgun and orders the two to lead her to the Butcher.
+Mrs. Benedict indulges in gossip first, insisting she is not really Harold's wife.
+Sarah makes her way to a cavern.
+The Benedicts pull the ladder from the hole, leaving Sarah trapped.
+As Sarah ventures through the cavern, she becomes scared, and promises to keep her unborn child.
+She finds Paul has been eaten by the bat-like creatures that inhabit the cavern.
 His brains are needed by the bats to reproduce.
-The bats then begin to corner her.
-She later wakes up on a table, where Mr. and Mrs. Benedict are seemingly trying to feed Sarah to the monster bats.
+The bats corner her.
+She wakes up on a table, where the Benedicts are seemingly trying to feed her to the monster bats.